Matthew 6, 31-33

 Being a follower of Jesus doesn’t always mean that life will be easy or that everything will work out materially.

 Jesus suffered and in following him we are promised difficult times.
 But whereas the pagans chase after material things, we are commanded to seek first God’s Kingdom.
 When we seek first the King, we discover His peace.

 Despite horrific circumstances, throughout the ages Christians have known this peace that surpasses understanding.

 Just think of Stephen in Acts as he is stoned to death and Paul as he is imprisoned for his faith.
 Jesus tells us that the Father knows our needs.
-Ultimately are needs are not met in material things but in Him, our Creator.
+Ultimately our needs are not met in material things but in Him, our Creator.

 I still find this very difficult.
-I wish God would intervene miraculously more often but as I have travelled and met people who have very little, I am reminded again and again that it is not what we have that brings us joy.
+I wish God would intervene miraculously more often but, as I have travelled and met people who have very little, I am reminded again and again that it is not what we have that brings us joy.

 Instead it is knowing who we belong to.
 When we seek first His Kingdom, He provides us with all that we need, sometimes materially and sometimes just the joy and peace to carry on regardless.

 Look back over the last week.
 How have you spent your time and money?
 Does the way in which you have spent these things reflect a seeking of the Kingdom of God?